swiss-ssi-group/TrinsicV2AspNetCore/README.md

 - Does OIDC even work with Trinsic?
 - Wallets from other providers do not work
 - Trinsic wallet does not work
-- Platform documentation do not match the APIs
+- Platform documentation do not match the APIs (options.AuthToken = configuration["TrinsicOptions:ApiKey"];)
 - No clear docs how to implement this basic flow using OIDC
 - Weak user authentication